-When you are coming up with a killer name for your startup business, you’ll want to consider pronunciation, spelling and length as a priority.
+When you are coming up with a killer name for your start-up business, you’ll want to consider pronunciation, spelling and length as a priority.
 If your target market isn’t able to pronounce your name, it could lead to a branding disaster.
 Trust me!
-You’d never want your customers to go around mispronouncing your name.
-The name that you have spent hours on.
+You’d never want your customers to go around mispronouncing your name, which you have spent hours on.
 Same is the case with the spelling of your name.
-If your name is too hard to spell.
-Your customers would have a hard time searching your business online neither should your name be too long as this makes it hard to be remembered and recognized.
-It is advised to go for a shorter and simpler name neither then a longer and complicated one.
+If your name is too hard to spell, your customers would have a hard time searching your business online, neither should your name be too long as this makes it hard to be remembered and recognized.
+It is advised to go for a shorter and simpler name rather than a longer and complicated one.